 Use Case Description:

-Mondi SCP in Ružomberok is one of Mondi’s largest plants and is the biggest integrated mill producing paper and pulp in the Slovak Republic, with a production capacity of 560,000 tonnes of uncoated fine paper, 66,000 tonnes of packaging paper and 100,000 tonnes of market pulp.
+Mondi SCP in Ružomberok is one of Mondi’s largest plants and is the biggest integrated mill producing paper and pulp in the Slovak Republic.
+It has a production capacity of 560,000 tonnes of uncoated fine paper, 66,000 tonnes of packaging paper and 100,000 tonnes of market pulp.
 After its latest investment into a new recovery boiler, the mill is 100% energy self-sufficient with over 94% of its energy coming from renewable resources.
 The wood comes from certified, well-managed forests.
-The production continuously decreases footprint on the environment.
-Part of the heat produced by the Mondi mill is used for the district heating system in the form of 5 bar steam.
-Steam enters a heat exchanger station, where heat exchangers transfer heat into water.
-Hot water is pumped via a distribution network into the city, through local heat exchangers and is flowing back to the steam/water heat exchanger station to gain heat again.

 RESTORE proposed solution: